-Although quantum algorithms can solve a range of problems in chemistry, we focus predominantly on the problem of finding the ground state energy of molecules.
-There are two reasons for this restriction of scope.
-Primarily, it is because the machinery developed to solve this problem on quantum computers is easily applied to other types of problems.
-Moreover, most of the prior work in quantum computational chemistry has focused on this problem.
+Although quantum algorithms can solve a range of problems in chemistry, we focus predominantly on the problem of finding the low lying energy levels of chemical systems.
+This is known as `the electronic structure problem'.
+There are three reasons for this restriction of scope.
+Primarily, this problem is a fundamental one in classical computational chemistry.
+Knowledge of the energy eigenstates enables the prediction of reaction rates, location of stable structures, and determination of optical properties~\cite{helgaker2012wavefunctionadvances}.
+Secondly, the machinery developed to solve this problem on quantum computers is easily applied to other types of problems, such as finding transition states, or understanding the vibrational structure of molecules.
+Finally, most of the prior work in quantum computational chemistry has focused on this problem.
 As such, it provides an ideal context in which to explain the most important details of quantum computational chemistry.\\

+This review is organised as follows.
 We first provide a brief overview of quantum computing and simulation in Sec.~\ref{Sec:QCS}.
 We then introduce the key methods and terminology used in classical computational chemistry in Sec.~\ref{Sec:classicalChemistry}.
-Sec.~\ref{Sec:Encoding} describes the methods developed to merge these two fields, including mapping chemistry problems onto a quantum computer.
-We continue our discussion of quantum computational chemistry in Sec.~\ref{Sec:QuantumChemistryS} by describing algorithms for finding the ground and excited states of chemical systems.
+The methods developed to merge these two fields, including mapping chemistry problems onto a quantum computer, are described in Sec.~\ref{Sec:Encoding}.
+We continue our discussion of quantum computational chemistry in Sec.~\ref{Sec:QuantumChemistryAlgorithms} by describing algorithms for finding the ground and excited states of chemical systems.
 Sec.~\ref{Sec:errorMitigation} highlights the techniques developed to mitigate the effects of noise in non-error corrected quantum computers, which will be crucial for achieving accurate simulations in the near-future.

 In Sec.~\ref{Sec:illustrate} we provide several examples of how to map chemistry problems onto a quantum computer.
 We discuss techniques that can be used to reduce the simulation resources required, and the quantum circuits that can be used.
-This section seeks to illustrate the techniques described throughout the rest of the paper, providing worked examples for the reader.
-We conclude this work with a comparison between classical and quantum techniques, and resource estimations for the different quantum methods.
-This section aims to help the reader to understand when and how quantum computational chemistry may surpass its classical counterpart.
+This section seeks to illustrate the techniques described throughout the rest of the review, providing worked examples for the reader.
+We conclude this review in Sec.~\ref{Sec:conclude} with a comparison between classical and quantum techniques, and resource estimations for the different quantum methods.
+This section aims to help the reader to understand when, and how, quantum computational chemistry may surpass its classical counterpart.\\